UPPMAX/darsync/README.md

 ## Gen mode

 To generate a transfer script you will need to supply Darsync with some information.
-Make sure to have this readily availbale:
+Make sure to have this readily available:

-* ID of the UPPMAX project that will run the transfer job, e.g. `naiss2099-23-99`
+* **ID of the UPPMAX project** that will run the transfer job, e.g. `naiss2099-23-99`
     - If you don't remember if, find the name of the project you want to transfer by looking in [the list of active project in SUPR](https://supr.naiss.se/project/).
-* Path to the folder you want to transfer, .e.g. `/proj/naiss2099-23-999`
+* **Path to the folder you want to transfer**, .e.g. `/proj/naiss2099-23-999`
     - Either transfer your whole project, or put the files and folder your want to transfer into a new folder in your project folder and transfer that folder.
     - The project's folder on UPPMAX will be located in the `/proj/` folder, most likely a folder with the same name as the project's ID, `/proj/<project id>`, e.g. `/proj/naiss2024-23-999`.
 If your project has picked a custom *directory name* when it was created it will have that name instead of the project ID, e.g. `/proj/directory_name`.
 Check which directory name your project has by looking at the project's page in [SUPR](https://supr.naiss.se/project/) and look at the field called `Directory name:`
-* Your Dardel username.
+* **Your Dardel username**.
     - You can see your Dardel username in [SUPR](https://supr.naiss.se/account/)
-* The path on Dardel where you want to put your data, e.g. `/cfs/klemming/projects/snic/naiss2099-23-999`
+* **The path on Dardel** where you want to put your data, e.g. `/cfs/klemming/projects/snic/naiss2099-23-999`
     - Check which project ID you have for your project on Dardel in [the list of active project in SUPR](https://supr.naiss.se/project/).
-* The path to the SSH key you have prepared to be used to login from Rackham to Dardel, e.g. `~/.ssh/id_rsa`
+* The **path to the SSH key** you have prepared to be used to login from Rackham to Dardel, e.g. `~/.ssh/id_rsa`
     - Check
-* The path to where you want to save the generated transfer script
+* The path to where you want to **save the generated transfer script**.

 To initiate the gen mode you run Darsync with the `gen` argument.
 If you run it without any other arguments it will ask you interactive questions to get the information it needs.